aprove-developers/KoAT2-Releases/README.md

 - [ppx_deriving_cmdliner](<https://github.com/hammerlab/ppx_deriving_cmdliner>)
 - [Z3](https://github.com/Z3Prover/z3)

-## External Tool
+## External Tools
 To generate an image of the graph of the PIP, KoAT2 invokes [Graphviz](https://graphviz.org/), which has to be manually installed on the system.
 Note that when building the Docker image, the current alpine binaries of [Graphviz](https://graphviz.org/) are installed.
 Thus, the resulting image already contains [Graphviz](https://graphviz.org/).

+For using the technique for inferring [exact expected runtimes](https://aprove-developers.github.io/recurrence/) you need to install `python3`, its package manager `pip` and its library `sympy` (even when using the static binary).

 ## Run

 1. After compiling, the testprogram `test` is run.
 It can be found in the subdirectory `test`.
 2. Run `./koat2` in main to get the help page of `koat2`.
 For further information run `./koat2 commandname --help`.
 The main command proceeding a full analysis is the command `analyse`.
-3. A detailed description of the input format and how to execute this tool can be found [here](https://aprove-developers.github.io/ExpectedUpperBounds/).
+3. A detailed description of the different input formats and how to execute this tool can be found [here](https://aprove-developers.github.io/recurrence/) and [here](https://aprove-developers.github.io/ExpectedUpperBounds/).